Articles

 bug store website ecommerce

-Product page for an online bug store uses a split screen with informative part to the left and interactive one to the right, all united with a product image in the center
+Product page for an online bug store uses a split screen with an informative part to the left and an interactive one to the right, all united with a product image in the center

 Asymmetric and Broken Grids

-Creative experiments with grids have never stopped for the recent year.
-The custom grid is the way to save the feeling of harmonic layout and placement of the elements with a higher level of flexibility and originality.
+Creative experiments with grids have never stopped in recent years.
+The custom grid is the way to save the feeling of a harmonic layout and placement of the elements with a higher level of flexibility and originality.
 In many cases, it’s also the way to rethink the visual hierarchy and draw the visitors’ attention to the needed zones or elements of the layout.
-Or it helps to make the consumption of much homogeneous content easier.
+Or it helps make consuming much homogeneous content easier.
 Asymmetry and broken grids are found as one of the ways to reach this goal.
-However, this sort of creativity requires thorough research and testing so the effective result often comes via several iterations tested and analyzed in terms of usability and visual perception.
+However, this sort of creativity requires thorough research and testing, so the effective result often comes through several iterations, tested and analyzed for usability and visual perception.

 The gallery app uses the asymmetric grid to present various types of artworks in one beautiful feed

-The website for an agricultural holding uses the grid that changes in the process of interaction and makes the interfaces more engaging and visually appealing
+The website for an agricultural holding uses a grid that changes in the process of interaction and makes the interfaces more engaging and visually appealing

 Visuals-Based Ecommerce

-Design for the ecommerce interfaces is a special challenge: it should keep a good balance between common well-known patterns easily recognized by buyers and creative solution that help the platforms stand out from the competition.
-The trend of this year is prominent, sometimes even overwhelming visuals demonstrating products and quite small text content blocks contrasting to them.
+Design for the ecommerce interfaces is a special challenge: it should keep a good balance between common well-known patterns easily recognized by buyers and creative solutions that help the platforms stand out from the competition.
+The trend of this year is prominent, sometimes even overwhelming visuals demonstrating products, and quite small text content blocks contrasting to them.

 ecommerce website mobile